Standard position for surfaces in link complements in arbitrary 3-manifolds: Introduction

 \subsection{Cyclic words associated to a surface}

 We extend standard position to closed surfaces and meridianal surfaces, but also to surfaces with non-meridianal boundary.

-One of the benefits of standard position for classical alternating links is that it allows to translate topological properties of surfaces into combinatorial properties of their curves of intersection with the (slightly modified) projection surface for a link.
-Such intersections were decoded in \cite{Menasco1984} by letters $P$ (for link intesections) and $S$ (for crossing ball intersection).
+One of the benefits of standard position for classical alternating links is that it allows us to translate topological properties of surfaces into combinatorial properties of their curves of intersection with the (slightly modified) projection surface for a link.
+Such intersections were encoded in \cite{Menasco1984} by letters $P$ (for link intesections) and $S$ (for crossing ball intersections).
 Every curve of intersection was put in correspondence with a cyclic word in such letters.
 Then possible words were investigated.
 In \cite{HTT1}, this was extended further to surfaces with boundary, now with letters $B$ (standing for arriving at the boundary of the surface) and $S$.
 We generalize this to weakly generalized alternating links in this paper.

-This combinatorial approach played important role in several results for alternating links in 3-sphere, including many noted above.
-In addition, it has been used to classify genus two surfaces \cite{Thistlethwaite} and to find incompressible surfaces in alternating links in \cite{Menasco1985}.
+This combinatorial approach played an important role in several results for alternating links in the 3-sphere, including many noted above.
+In addition, it has been used to classify genus two surfaces \cite{Thistlethwaite} and to find incompressible surfaces in alternating link complements in \cite{Menasco1985}.

-In \refsec{BBBB}, we prove that a collection of some of the intersection curves determines the isotopy classes of a surface with non-meridianal boundary.
-We also investigate how disks with a small number of intersections with the link or crossing balls behave.
-This is a generaliation of the fact proved in \cite{HTT2}.
-There, it allows to see, for example, how many embedded surfaces with different pattern of intersection with the (slighty modified) projection plane end up being isotopic.

-In a subsequent paper, we will apply this work to the problem of bounding the total number of embedded essential surface in these link complements~\cite{PT}.
+In a subsequent paper, we apply this work to the problem of bounding the total number of embedded essential surface in these link complements~\cite{PT}.
 We apply these results together with combinatorial and geometric arguments to give a polynomial upper bound on the number of embedded surfaces in a wide class of cusped 3-manifolds, namely weakly generalized alternating link complements and their Dehn fillings.
-No other universal polynomial bounds for the number of surfaces in cusped 3-manifolds beyond alternating links in $S^3$ are known, as in \cite{HTT1, HTT2}; in other existing work, the bound depends on the 3-manifold.
+Our upper bound only depends on the crossing number of the diagram, and is independent of the 3-manifold otherwise.
+These are the first bounds independent of the 3-manifold besides those for classical alternating links in $S^3$ in \cite{HTT1, HTT2}; in other existing work, the bound depends on the 3-manifold.